JvanKatwijk/dab-cmdline/README.md

 the maximum time to wait for valid data.
 If no valid data is found within this period, execution of the program will stop.

+Note that in example-2 the -W is replaced by TWO parameters, a -d xxx indicating the maximum amount of time to reach time synchronization (which is implicit in the other examples) and a -D xxx parameter indicating the maximum amount of time to get the signal "ensemble found".

 	-A the output channel (example 1 and 2 only) again as with the program name, a prefix of the name suffices.
 As with the programs, the names of the sound channels identified will be printed.
 Note, however, that in Linux not all all names appearing on the namelist are useful,